-Explorers introduced them to Europe in the 16th century.
+Guinea pigs evolved in South America.
+Explorers introduced these animals to Europe in the 16th century.
 Their scientific name is Cavia porcellus.
 They live about 4-6 years generally, go into their first heat at 3-7 months and have a pregnancy length of around 65 days.
 They usually have 3-4 young in a litter and wean them at 2-3 weeks.
 Guinea pigs have some interesting characteristics.
 They are one of the few species, besides humans, that cannot have appropriate supplementation with Vitamin C in tablet or liquid form.
 We commonly see guinea pigs suffering from this terrible disease, which can cause joint pain, lethargy, and spontaneous bleeding from the gums.
 We recommend supplementing with the Oxbow vitamin C tablets (available at our clinic) or children’s vitamin C drops or chewable tablets.
 They should get at least 50 units a day.
 Although guinea pig pellets may claim to contain vitamin C, it is degraded quickly by exposure to light, heat, dampness and length of storage time, so you still need to supplement even if your pellet says it is complete.
 Some people feel that a quarter of an orange or a small amount of kale daily can supply enough vitamin C, but since we have seen this disease in our clinic even in guinea pigs given these things, we recommend supplementation to be save.
 It is almost impossible to overdose Vitamin C, as any extra is excreted in the urine.
-Guinea pigs, like other rodents, have continuously growing teeth.
-In the wild, the rough forage they eat keeps these ground.

 I cannot stress this enough: a good timothy or other grass hay should be given every day.
-Guinea pigs have intestinal tracts similar to a horse’s, and need roughage all the time to keep things moving properly.
+Guinea pigs have intestinal tracts similar to a horse’s, and need roughage all the time to keep things moving properly and keeps their teeth healthy.
 We often see intestinal upsets, blockages, etc in guinea pigs that do not receive hay.
-We do not recommend alfalfa hay (or pellets) for adult guinea pigs, as it can cause them to be overweight and also develop urinary stones.
+We do not recommend alfalfa hay (or pellets) for adult guinea pigs, as it can cause them to be overweight and also develop urinary stones (alfalfa is OK for young growing guinea pigs).
 We recommend the Oxbow brand pellets, as this company is very diligent in their research into pet rodent nutrition-many other commercial pellets are based on lab rodent fare, which is not particularly designed for the long life of pet rodents.
 Do not feed the seed mixes sold at pet stores, as they cause obesity and many other metabolic problems.
-Adult guinea pigs should have the Oxbow Cavy Cuisine Timothy Pellets, while youngsters and pregnant females can have the Cavy Performance which has some alfalfa and is higher in protein.
+Adult guinea pigs should have the Oxbow Adult Guinea Pig Timothy Pellets, while youngsters and pregnant females can have the Obow Young Guinea Pig pellets which have some alfalfa and is higher in protein.
 Guinea pigs do fine as solitary pets as long as they have plenty of love and attention.
 Often 2 male guinea pigs that have been raised since babies together will get along.
 Be aware that 2 females may be more likely to fight as they can be territorial, and while baby guinea pigs are extremely cute, breeding of Guinea pigs has some inherent risks.
 Females that are over a year old or so and have never had young will fuse their pelvic bones, and have a very hard time delivering, usually requiring a c-section, which can be very risky for both the mother and the babies survival.
 The young are delicate, and hand raised orphans rarely survive.